intel-analytics/BigDL-2.x/pyzoo/zoo/examples/vnni/bigdl/README.md

 __Options:__
 - `--model`: The path to the downloaded int8 model.
-- `--batchSize`: The batch size of input data.
+- `--batch_size`: The batch size of input data.
 Default is 32.
 - `--iteration`: The number of iterations to run the performance test.
 Default is 1000.
 The result should be the average of each iteration time cost.

 __Sample console log output__:
 ```
 ......
-Iteration:72, batch 32, takes XXX ns, throughput is XXX imgs/sec
+Iteration:72, batch 32, takes XXX ms, throughput is XXX imgs/sec
 ......
 Iteration:20, latency for a single image is XXX ms
 ......